exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 ### Concrete Example Using an Adhoc Implementation Within the UDF

-The example dynamically creates a python module `EXAMPLE_MODULE` and adds classes `ExampleQueryHandler` and `ExampleQueryHandlerFactory` to it.
+The example dynamically creates a python module `example_module` and adds classes `ExampleQueryHandler` and `ExampleQueryHandlerFactory` to it.

 In order to execute the example successfully you need to
 1. [Create a BucketFS connection](#bucketfs-connection)